gregrickaby/gregrickaby/README.md

 <https://gregrickaby.com>

-No JavaScript frameworks.
+No libraries.
+No JavaScript or CSS frameworks.
 No server side rendering.
-No CSS frameworks.
-No libraries.
+Just HTML, CSS, and JavaScript.